symfony-si/symfony-docs-sl/cookbook/deployment/tools.rst

 There are several ways you can deploy a Symfony2 application.

-Let's start with a few basic deployment strategies and build up from there.
+Start with a few basic deployment strategies and build up from there.

 Basic File Transfer
 ~~~~~~~~~~~~~~~~~~~